 If you’re looking to build up your Qantas status credits, there’s now a way to earn 75 status credits without stepping foot on a plane.
 This could be particularly useful if you recently took advantage of the Qantas Gold status match as this offer would earn you three-quarters of the 100 status credits needed.

-The Woolworths & BP promos have finished.
-But thanks to a current Qantas Premier Platinum credit card offer, you can now earn 75 status credits – and a handy 80,000 bonus Qantas Frequent Flyer points – for as little as $199.
+Thanks to the current Qantas Premier Platinum credit card offer, you can now earn 75 status credits – plus a handy 100,000 bonus Qantas Frequent Flyer points – for as little as $199.
 Those status credits could help you to attain or renew your Qantas status, and we believe they count towards lifetime status too.

 Not sure if this credit card is right for you?
 We’ve put together some useful information about the Qantas Premier Platinum Mastercard…

 Earning Qantas points